beyondessential/tupaia-lesmis/README.md

 just modify the entry.
 If you'd like to test it for a specific branch, you can make a new entry using the same naming convention you'll find already in there, i.e. `package-name.branch-name.env`.

+Codeship also uses a few secrets for various services.
+To update any of these, create a service.env (e.g. lastpass.env) file within the root tupaia directory, then run `jet encrypt lastpass.env lastpass.env.encrypted`.
+There are example.env files that show requirements for lastpass, deployment, testing, and e2e services

 ## Tests

 Most of the packages support the following scripts for testing: